Documentation Index

 Feedback section for Okta SAML integration with highlighted internal app description.

-Assign Profile attribute statements
+Assign profile attribute statements

 Okta Admin Console displaying applications and attribute statements configuration options.

-Name format
+Name Name format Value

-URI Reference
+urn:oasis:names:tc:SAML:2.0:nameid URI Reference user.email

-name
+name Unspecified user.email

-Unspecified
+email Unspecified user.email

 1. Click Save.

-SAML setup instructions on Okta
+Retrieve SAML setup instructions from Okta

 3. Click the Sign On tab.

-4. Click the View SAML setup instructions button
+4. Click View SAML setup instructions.

-2. In Configure an existing connection field, you can inherit from an already created SSO configuration that has SCIM enabled in the parent project.
+2. In the Configure an existing connection field, you can inherit from an already created SSO configuration that has SCIM enabled in the parent project.
 By selecting and inheriting this connection, the current SSO configuration will be set as the child inherited SSO configuration and will automatically inherit the SCIM configuration from the parent.

 NOTE